Kentucky Court Records

 - In terms of size, jails are usually smaller and therefore managed by local or County governments under the jurisdiction of a County Sheriff; prisons are bigger and operated by the State or Federal government.

 - In terms of population, a prison is more populated than a jail.
-Therefore jails are less equipped with facilities for normal living standards.
+Therefore, jails are less equipped with facilities for normal living standards.
 On the other hand, prisons are better prepared because of the duration of stay of inmates.

 How Many Prisons are in Kentucky?